-Traumatic Brain Injury Attorney in Houston
+Houston Brain Injury Attorney

 As the command center for the central nervous system, the human brain is a remarkably complex organ.
 Any injury to the brain can have profound effects on a person, possibly affecting their ability to move, communicate or perform many other functions.
 A traumatic brain injury (TBI) usually refers to a brain injury that was caused by a sudden and violent blow to the head.